clSharp/Cloo/Documentation/Readme.txt

 [Requirements]
 The following is required for Cloo to work properly:
 1) OpenCL drivers.
-Depending on your system, you can obtain them from your graphics card manufacturer website or operating system vendor website.
+Depending on your system, you can obtain them from your graphics device manufacturer website or operating system vendor website.
 2) The Microsoft .NET Framework 2.0 or an equivalent alternative (Mono).

-[Download]
+[Download & Install]
 You can download the most recent version of Cloo from "http://sourceforge.net/projects/cloo/".
+The library needs no installation or changes to your system.
+Just be sure the its files are "visible" to the application.
+Note: Putting Cloo into the Global Assembly Cache is not recommended.
+The versioning schema of the library doesn't follow the Microsoft guidelines and compatibility problems might arise during updates.

 [Contact]
 You can use the forums at "http://sourceforge.net/projects/cloo/forums" to get help, report bugs or express any wishes.